Emeraude Toubia: Career

 In 1999, at the age of ten, Toubia made her first television appearance on Televisa's children's program El Mundo de los Niños.
 She became widely known in 2008, when she was selected to participate on the second season of the Univision beauty pageant series Nuestra Belleza Latina, where the participants were trained rigorously in acting, presenting, dancing and other activities; Toubia was voted first runner-up.
 Since then, she has been featured in advertisements for brands such as Maybelline, J. C. Penney, Sony, Garnier, and AT&T.

 In 2009, she joined the second season of Model Latina, finishing in fifth place.
 She was then a semifinalist in Miss Texas USA 2010.
 From 2011 to 2013, Toubia served as a presenter for several NBC Universo music and entertainment shows, including The Arena, 18 & Over, and mun2POP.
 She co-hosted the mun2 red carpet special for the 2013 Billboard Latin Music Awards.
 In 2013, Toubia made her acting debut as Elizabeth on the Nickelodeon Latin America youth telenovela 11-11: En mi cuadra nada cuadra, for which she was coached by Academy Award-nominated actress Adriana Barraza.

 In 2014, she appeared as Dulce Rincón on Venevisión's telenovela Cosita linda.
 The following year, Toubia portrayed Stephanie Karam on the Univision-Venevisión telenovela Voltea pa' que te enamores.
 In 2016, Toubia began portraying the half-human, half-angel warrior Isabelle Lightwood on Freeform's fantasy series Shadowhunters, based on The Mortal Instruments book series by Cassandra Clare.
 That same month, she appeared alongside Prince Royce in the music video for his single "Culpa al Corazón".

 Since 2021, Toubia has starred as Lily Diaz on the Amazon Prime Video romantic comedy series With Love.
 She is set to appear in the upcoming romantic comedy film The Redo.

+May 2026, Toubia signed with Innovative Artists for representation.

 Personal life

 Toubia began dating musician Prince Royce in 2011.
 They were married in San Miguel de Allende, Mexico on November 30, 2018, and resided in Studio City, Los Angeles.
 They announced plans to divorce in March 2022.
-As of 2025, she is in a relationship with Lithuanian actor Arnas Fedaravicius.
+Since 2023, she has been in a relationship with Lithuanian actor Arnas Fedaravicius.

 Toubia supports the Get Schooled non-profit organization; on May 26, 2016, she visited Middle College High School in San Bernardino, California to meet students and act as their "celebrity principal" for the day.